Vancouver Home Inspections

-I left the last post off at some of the rules inspectors follow when conducting an inspection.
+In this post we will continue the discussion about Vancouver home inspections, from the last post, focusing on some of the rules inspectors follow when conducting an inspection.

 Rules of a Home Inspection?